-The school dress code will be effective during school hours and at all school functions unless students are given permission by the school administration to wear something different.
+The school dress code will be in effect during school hours and at all school functions unless students are given permission by the school administration to wear something different.

 Violation of the school dress code requires a student to change clothing or call home for proper apparel.
 If a student does not have a change of appropriate clothing or clothes cannot be brought to school, the student may be assigned to a study area for the remainder of the day.
 Students will not be allowed to leave the school to change clothes without parental and administrative permission.
 Consequences for repeated challenges to acceptable school attire are outlined in the SHS discipline continuum.
-Inappropriate accessories will be confiscated.
+Inappropriate accessories will be confiscated and will be returned to a parent.